paologiorgi85/onLineGarden/README.md

 3. scheduling: retrieve and start the irrigation using the scheduling stored on Firebase.
 4. improvements: add some improves to the sketch, like reset button, double water valve, etc...

-Sketchs number 2, 3 and 4 nead a Real Time DataBase (Firebase).
+Sketchs number 2, 3 and 4 need a Real Time DataBase (Firebase).
 To create and manage this DataBase I created a simple Web Application with AngulaJS (folder "web_app").

 I provide: